Penn Global Middle East Distinguished Visiting Scholar Initiative

 Campus Initiatives

-Penn actively connects with the Middle East through a variety of initiatives and curatorial collections that promote academic cooperation, research advancements, and student exchange.
+Penn actively connects with the Middle East through a range of program and initiatives that support academic collaboration, research advancements, and student exchange.